hodzanassredin/fastText/README.md

 # fastText rewritten in fsharp
-This is one to one rewrite of original fastText library to dot net
+It is a port of original [fastText](https://github.com/facebookresearch/fastText) library to the .NET Framework.

 * One to one rewrite (DONE)
-* Correct results and bug fixing (IN PROGRESS)
+* Correct results and bug fixing (DONE)
+* Scripts fix (DONE)
 * Tests (TODO)
-* Scripts fix (TODO)
 * Rewrite in ideomatic fsharp style (TODO)
 * Nuget package (TODO)